mozilla/messaging-system-personalization-experiment-1-addon/docs/TESTPLAN.md

   - `personalized: true`
   - `personalizedModelVersion: "X"` where X is any string (can be `"-1"` during testing/development)

+**Being offline should not unenroll the user from the study - Test 1**

+- Install a signed add-on as per above
+- Verify that the study runs
+- Go offline
+- Restart Firefox
+- Verify that the user is not unenrolled due to network connectivity issues (error output in the Add-on Toolbox Console is expected)
+- Go online
+- Verify that the periodic polling and score computation works again

+**Being offline should not unenroll the user from the study - Test 2**

+- Download a signed add-on as per above
+- Go offline
+- Install the signed add-on
+- Verify that the study runs
+- Verify that the user is not unenrolled due to network connectivity issues (error output in the Add-on Toolbox Console is expected)
+- Go online
+- Verify that the periodic polling and score computation works again

 **Not showing in `about:addons`**

 - Install a signed add-on as per above